 It’s time to check in on our final Kansas City Chiefs mock draft with the annual event slated to start later in April.
 The two-time defending AFC champions did a great job addressing needs in free agency by adding top-end talent to both sides of the ball.

-Third round, 94th pick: Payton Turner, defensive end, Houston
+Second round, 58th pick: Payton Turner, defensive end, Houston

 Kansas City created some versatility on the defensive line by signing Jarran Reed away from the Seattle Seahawks in free agency.
 He can play both on the interior and out on the boundary.
 The Chiefs also boast one of the best edge pass rushers in Frank Clark.
 With that said, there’s more of a need for another true edge guy.
 Alex Okafor was second at that position in sacks last season for the Chiefs with three.

 Payton Turner (6-foot-5, 270 pounds) is an ideal fit in the Chiefs’ four-man front.
 The former Houston standout recorded 10.5 tackles for loss and five sacks in five games this past season.
 He also had 19 hurries in 2019, per Pro Football Focus.

 Turner has surprising speed out on the edge, too.
 And while he’s seen as something of a project due to the lower competition level he faced and the rather raw skill set, the upside is unlimited.
 Kansas City can afford to take it slow with Turner as he adds more pass-rush moves to the mix.
 He’s an ideal late second-round pick, especially with Reed, Clark and Chris Jones already in the trenches.

 Kansas City Chiefs mock draft: Day 3 targets in 2021 NFL Draft

 - Fourth round, 144th pick: Rodarius Williams, cornerback, Oklahoma State

 - Fifth round, 175th pick: Frank Darby, wide receiver, Arizona State